Wondering how to cast to your Samsung TV? Communication between electronic devices has become the norm with the world going smart.

 Note that there may be variations in the available screens and settings, depending on the wireless provider, software version, and device model.

-For you to achieve this, the Smart View must be available on your device, and it must be on the same Wi-Fi network as the TV for screen mirroring.
+To achieve this, the Smart View must be available on your device and on the same Wi-Fi network as the TV for screen mirroring.

 - Turn on the Smart View after scrolling down Quick Panel on your phone